-Learn how to put MP3 on iPhone without iTunes.
-This article is a detailed overview of all possible ways to put music on an iPhone.
+Do you want to learn how to add MP3 on iPhone without iTunes?
+This article is a detailed overview of all possible ways to load music on an iPhone.

-An Apple user with experience knows that all Apple devices are connected.
-A single Apple ID, an iCloud account, iTunes library, and even the all-new TV.app.
+An experienced Apple user knows that all Apple devices are connected.
+A single Apple ID, an iCloud account, iTunes library, and even the all-new TV app.

-The weird thing is, however, that with the connection like that, you still need to go an extra mile to add MP3 and other music files on your iPhone.
-But with our solution, you can easily put music on iPhone without any hustle or iTunes.
+The weird thing is, however, that with a connection like that, you still need to go the extra mile to add MP3 and other music files on your iPhone.
+But with our solution, you can easily put music on your iPhone without any hustle or iTunes.

 As a team of software engineers, literally knowing all the ropes in this field, we put together all ways to move music and movies on an iPhone (iTunes included).

 How to Put MP3 On an iPhone using WALTR 2